devlyn37/eth-sf-complisend/README.md

 ## Features

-- transfer only if the recipient has KYC_SBT (non-transferable NFT with zk proof of identity that we built at eth NYC)
+- transfer only if the recipient has KYC_SBT (non-transferable NFT with zk proof of identity that we built at eth NYC [showcase](https://ethglobal.com/showcase/zk-kyc-sbt-ozwb2))
 - modified transfer function for ERC20 and ERC721
 - with the transfer, send notes (like Venmo), Photos, zkp, and videos
 - DAO voting with the transfer tokens